Archives Supportive Senior Housing

 In the 1990s, it became increasingly apparent that in order to adequately serve the older population coming to Harborlight House, it was necessary to fully renovate the property and offer expanded personal care and medication management services.
 To make this happen, Harborlight underwent a successful $5,000,000 capital campaign.

 As the demand for regional affordable housing and services continued to grow, a more complete infrastructure was necessary in order to adequately meet these needs, and Harborlight Community Partners, Inc. was born.
 Under the management of HCP, in 2013 and 2014, Harborlight House underwent a substantial renovation, reconfiguring the building to 30 units from 35; units were re-designed to have kitchenettes and increased space.
 Improvements were made throughout to accommodate an increasingly more frail and mobility challenged population.
 Today, Harborlight House, a lovely historic building, is even more grand in purpose and appearance.

 Senator Frederick E. Berry H.E.A.R.T.
 Homes, Peabody

 The Senator Frederick E. Berry H.E.A.R.T.
 Homes are two community-based houses in West Peabody for 8 low income elders in need of care.
-Owned and managed by Harborlight Community Partners with services delivered by Associated Home Care (with funding provide by Elder Service Plan of the North Shore), this unique alternative to nursing home care is an amazing collaboration to benefit seniors.
+Managed by Harborlight Community Partners with services delivered by Associated Home Care and Element Care, this unique alternative to nursing home care is an amazing collaboration to benefit seniors.